ZHaskell/docs/Z-Data/Array.md

 # Lifted, Unlifted

-Another difference between types: unlifted and lifted, exists because in haskell we have non-strict evaluation mechanism, e.g. a value `1 + 2` may have a representation like:
+Another difference between types: unlifted and lifted, exists because in Haskell we have non-strict evaluation mechanism, e.g. a value `1 + 2` may have a representation like:

 ```
 +-------------+----------+---+    +-------------+----+